ICO | Initial Coin Offerings

 Terms of Use/Terms and Conditions and Privacy Policy

-Legal documents generally provided on the ICO’s website that describe the means in which to use the product and way in which a consumer’s data is used
+Legal documents generally provided on the ICO’s website that describe the means in which to use the product and the way in which a consumer’s data is used

 Token Sale Agreements/Contracts